TeamTNT Targets Kubernetes, Nearly 50,000 IPs Compromised in Worm-like Attack

 1. Updates the package index of the container.

 2. Installs the following packages: bash, wget and curl.

 3. Downloads a shell script called setup_xmr.sh from the TeamTNT C&C server and saves it on the tmp folder.

 4. Executes the script to start mining for the Monero cryptocurrency.

-To finish this, they run the same kube_pwn() function we analyzed against a series of internal IP ranges looking for new targets to compromise, with similar behavior to a worm.
+To finish this, they run the same kube_pwn() function we analysed against a series of internal IP ranges looking for new targets to compromise, with similar behaviour to a worm.